nxp-imx/nxp-nnstreamer-examples/detection/README.md

 [example_detection_yolo_v4_tiny_tflite.sh](./example_detection_yolo_v4_tiny_tflite.sh) | Bash | i.MX 8M Plus <br> i.MX 93 | yolov4_tiny | TFLite | NPU (default)<br>CPU<br> | camera<br>gst-launch<br>[custom python tensor_filter](./postprocess_yolov4_tiny.py)

 NOTES:
+* Warmup time for NPU inference on i.MX 95 can take up to 1 minute
 * No GPU support on i.MX 93
 * Yolov4-tiny output does not directly work with the Yolov5 mode of tensor_decoder element, so a python filter is used to post-process and reshape this output as required